gahr/retcl/README.md

 Switch on or off keeping results in the cache after the client has retrieven them using the `result` method.
 If no argument is given, true is assumed.
 The `keep` argument can take any form accepted by `[string is boolean]`.

+    r async ?async?

+Switch on or off the default asynchronous operation mode.
+If no argument is given, true is assumed.
+The `async` argument can take any form accepted by `[string is boolean]`.

     r pipeline script

 Execute `script` in the caller scope while holding a Redis pipeline.
 All Redis commands issued within the `script` are sent over to the server at the end of the script.